heykush/heykush/README.md

 ![porfolio](https://github.com/heykush/heykush/blob/master/Copy%20of%20Untitled.png?raw=true)

-I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some projects I enjoy working with include Python(Automation, APIs + Web Scraping) and HTML.
+I'm a ~~software engineer~~ Pseudo Coder who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+Some projects I enjoy working with include Python(Automation, APIs + Web Scraping) and Web Development.
 I recently started my Python Page <a href="https://www.instagram.com/python.trick/">@python.trick 🌟</a> can join us in our python community.
 My interest in the Making Bots led me to make this project <a href="https://github.com/heykush/My-Assistant">Google Assistant</a>, a window virtual assistant to help you make this world more beautiful.

 ## Find me around the web 🌎:
 - Learning in public on <a href="https://www.instagram.com/python.trick">Instagram</a> 🧠